 Arthritis is a common ailment of older dogs, affecting one in five dogs over the age of seven.
 The condition affects the joints and causes pain and stiffness in the neck, hips, shoulders, elbows, and back.

 Provide supplements that reduce arthritic swelling and pain.
-I have always seen positive results with Glucosamine Chondroitin Sulfate with my own dogs and my own personal experience as a six-time victim of Lyme’s Disease and one-time victim of Ehrlichiosis.
-This supplement helps lubricate the joints and eases mobility.
-Combined with Methylsulfonylmethane (MSM) it has been shown in studies to relieve arthritic pain, slow joint deterioration and reduce inflammation with no negative side effects.
-As always, talk to your veterinarian before beginning any diet change or supplement.
+I have always seen positive results with Glucosamine Chondroitin Sulfate with my dogs and in my own experience as a six-time victim of Lyme’s Disease and one-time victim of Ehrlichiosis.
+Ask your veterinarian if a supplement can help your senior dog by lubricating the joints, easing mobility, relieving arthritic pain, slowing joint deterioration, and reducing inflammation.

 A Body in Motion, Stays in Motion

 Keep your dog warm and cozy with a soft bed and extra blanket.
-Memory foam and orthopedic beds made specifically for joint-ailing dogs.
-Additionally, gel filled or beds that can be heated are available.
-Moist heat – hot water bottle with warm water or a towel soaked in warm water and wrung out, can provide welcomed relief.
+Memory foam and orthopedic beds are explicitly made for joint-ailing dogs.
+Additionally, gel-filled beds that can be heated are available.
+Moist heat is very helpful.
+Heating pads are available with a cloth insert that can be dampened with warm water.
 Heating pads may get too hot, so supervise their use.
-If your dog usually stays outside, provide an insulated doghouse with soft bedding facing away from the wind.
-If possible, bring him in when weather is too cold or wet or too hot and humid.
+A towel soaked in warm water and wrung out can provide welcomed relief.

 Raise your dog’s food and water dish.
 This one’s easy enough.
 If your pet has arthritis in the neck or shoulders, avoid having them bend their head down to eat.